Aurelas/Interactive-Server-Project/README.md

 #How to Download and Run
-Download the release named "Final"
+Download the release named [Final Release](https://github.com/oplS16projects/Interactive-Server-Project/releases/tag/1 "Final")

 Run "Main Code.rkt"
 The GUI should open automatically.